Tijsvl/Tijsvl/README.md

-Hey!
-I'm Tijs!
+Hey, I'm Tijs!
 Am I a programmer or a photographer?
 I guess both!

 <br />